LuyaoKang/Assembly-of-microbiota-in-alpine-grasslands/README.md

 The *r_scripts* file including the R scripts for all statistical analyses.

-*Community Assembly in Alpine Ecosystem.html* file is the  knitr file for the analysis.
+*Community Assembly in Alpine Ecosystem.html* file is the  knitr file for the analysis, which produced by *r_codes.Rmd* using knitr package in R.